ddnexus/irt/README.markdown

 You can also do the same with all the session lines using 'print_all_lines' (or 'pll') or copy them all 'copy_all_lines' (or 'cll').

-That 'pl'-copy or 'cl' plus the 'vi' or 'nano' irt command (or the 'cnn' and 'cvi' commands) are a very time saver combination.
+That 'pl'-copy or 'cl' plus the 'vi', 'nano' or 'emacs' irt command (or the 'cnn' and 'cvi' commands) are a very time saver combination.
 See the [IRT Tutorial](https://github.com/ddnexus/irt/raw/master/irt-tutorial.pdf "IRT Tutorial") for details.

 ## Testing